statgen/topmed_variant_calling/README.md

 the following command:

 ```
+  $ mkdir --p out/index/
   $ ../apigenome/bin/cram-vb-xy-index --index index/list.107.local.crams.index --dir out/sm/ --out out/index/list.107.local.crams.vb_xy.index
 ```

+Upon successful completion, we expect to see the file ``out/index/list.107.local.crams.vb_xy.index`` that has a header line and one line for each of 107 samples.

 ### Step 2.
 Hierarchical merge of variant sites across all samples